Craig v. Boren

 Craig v.
-Boren, 429 U.S. 190 (1976), was a landmark decision of the U.S. Supreme Court ruling that statutory or administrative sex classifications were subject to intermediate scrutiny under the Fourteenth Amendment's Equal Protection Clause.
+Boren, 429 U.S. 190 (1976), is a landmark decision of the U.S. Supreme Court ruling that statutory or administrative sex classifications were subject to intermediate scrutiny under the Fourteenth Amendment's Equal Protection Clause.
 The case was argued by future Supreme Court justice Ruth Bader Ginsburg while she was working for the American Civil Liberties Union, who later wrote for the majority in United States v.
 Virginia.

 Background

 This case was part of Ruth Bader Ginsburg's work with the ACLU Women's Rights Project.

 An Oklahoma statute prohibiting the sale of "nonintoxicating" 3.2% beer to males under the age of 21 but allowed females over the age of 18 was challenged as a violation of the Equal Protection Clause in the District Court for the Western District of Oklahoma in 1971.

 Curtis Craig was a freshman in college at Oklahoma State University at the time.
 Both Curtis Craig and Carolyn Whitener were friends of a man named Mark Walker who was one of the first people to challenge the law.
 Craig joined the case because Walker had turned 21 and no longer had standing to sue.
 Carolyn Whitener owned a drive-in convenience store called the Honk N Holler.
 Whitener, as a licensed vendor, became the sole plaintiff.

 The nominal defendant was David Boren, who was sued ex officio by virtue of his serving as Governor of Oklahoma at the time of the lawsuit.
 Ruth Bader Ginsburg, working as an attorney for the American Civil Liberties Union, advised the plaintiff's attorney, submitted an amicus brief, and was present at the counsel table during oral argument before the Supreme Court.

 The District Court dismissed the action and the Supreme Court reversed.